5 Academic Success

 This textbook is used in courses that teach new students academic success skills to aid their transition to college.
 The goal is to help students identify their individual needs, determine what resources are appropriate, recognize the faculty role in their development, and formulate a plan for an actively engaged and enriched experience from campus to career.

-Reading and Writing Successfully in College: A Guide for Students (CC BY SA) by Patricia Lynne
+Reading and Writing Successfully in College: A Guide for Students by Patricia Lynne (CC BY SA).

 Produced by The Open Textbook Coordinating Council (OTCC) for the Remixing Open Textbooks through an Equity Lens (ROTEL) Grant.
 Students with understand both principles for understanding the intellectual work of writing tasks and guided activities for improving their reading and writing skills.
 While the book was designed mostly with a first-semester composition course in mind, much of the text would be appropriate for a second semester course as well, including the chapters on writing process and on finding, evaluating, and using sources.
 This text incorporates student work – the open pedagogy assignment used to solicit student feedback and contributions is linked in the welcome to instructors.

-University Success (CC-BY-NC-SA) by N. Mahoney, B. Klassen & M. D’Eon and Mahoney, N., Klassen, B., & D’Eon, M.
+University Success by N. Mahoney, B. Klassen & M. D’Eon and N. Mahoney, B. Klassen, & M. D’Eon (CC-BY-NC-SA).

 Adapted by the University of Saskatchewan, our primary goal in adapting University Success from a US-based College Success textbook is to help you succeed in university.
 University Success has a student-friendly format arranged to help you develop the essential skills and provide the information you need to succeed in university.
 This is not a textbook full of theory and extensive detail that merely discusses student success; rather, this is a how-to manual for your first year of study.
 The book provides realistic, practical guidance ranging from study skills to personal health, from test taking to managing time and money.

-University Writing by Auburn University (CC BY-NC-SA 4.0)
+University Writing by Auburn University (CC BY-NC-SA 4.0).

 Resources that University Writing at Auburn University has developed to support students and instructors across the disciplines in their writing and writing instruction.
 We define writing broadly, so you will find resources on ePortfolios, visual design, professional communication, and presentations in addition to traditional writing tasks like reflective writing, literature reviews, peer review, and editing and proofing.

-Writeonline.ca by University of Guelph, University of Waterloo, and Wilfrid Laurier University (CC BY-NC 4.0)
+Writeonline.ca by University of Guelph, University of Waterloo, and Wilfrid Laurier University (CC BY-NC 4.0).

 Write Online was designed by writing experts from three universities who work with students on a daily basis.
 Our guides introduce you to the particularities of these genres, provide practical strategies for you to try in your own writing, and use model texts to help you better understand the organization, format, and language used in each of these types of writing.
 Writing genres covered: case study report, lab report, literature review, and reflective writing.